401(k) plan design: deciding who's eligible

-Employer-sponsored retirement plans play a significant role attracting and retaining employees with 401(k) plans leading the pack.
-One of the reasons for the 401(k)’s popularity is the flexibility they offer, with a range of plan features and options available to the plan sponsor—whether the plan is for a small business, a union, or a multinational corporation.
+Employer-sponsored retirement plans play a significant role in attracting and retaining employees, with 401(k) plans leading the pack.
+One of the reasons for 401(k)s' popularity is the flexibility that they offer, with a range of plan features and options available to the plan sponsor—whether the plan is for a small business, a union, or a multinational corporation.

 Deciding who's eligible for a 401(k) plan